-Or perhaps you can't afford to lose the April rent, but would like to defer collecting it until the tenant's employment resumes or unemployment benefits kick in.
-In that case, ask the tenant to sign a lease amendment that agrees to defer collection of the April rent and obligates the tenant to pay it in equal parts in May, June, and July.
-(For example, if the monthly rent is $1500, the tenant would pay zero rent in April, but would agree to pay $2000 in each of May, June, and July).
+Or perhaps you can't afford to lose the upcoming rent payment, but would like to defer collecting it until the tenant's employment resumes or unemployment benefits kick in.
+In that case, ask the tenant to sign a lease amendment that agrees to defer collection of the next month's rent and obligates the tenant to pay it in equal parts in October, November, and December.
+(For example, if the monthly rent is $1500, the tenant would pay zero rent in August, but would agree to pay $2000 in each of October, November, and December).
 Lastly, if you collected a security deposit, you might consider refunding it in its entirety to the tenant with the understanding that she would use those funds to pay the rent.
-Similarly, if the lease required a prepayment of the last month’s rent, consider offering the tenant a lease amendment that applies that pre-payment of rent to the April rent.
+Similarly, if the lease required a prepayment of the last month’s rent, consider offering the tenant a lease amendment that applies that pre-payment of rent to the October rent.
 Landlords have many options to support tenants during this unexpected period of economic duress.
 But be sure to consult an attorney and document any rent relief effort with a lease amendment signed by both landlord and tenant.

-Landlords who forgo rent could also try to collect from their commercial general liability carriers instead, as policies typically include some coverage for business interruption.
+Landlords who have tenants not paying rent during Coronavirus could also try to collect from their commercial general liability carriers instead, as policies typically include some coverage for business interruption.
 Perhaps a cluster of tenants in your building transmitted the virus to one another through the building’s gym, shared cooking facility, or other common space, and then lost their income due to extended sick leave.
 Or perhaps a few tenants are concurrently unable to pay the rent because of job losses caused by the epidemic.
 The insurance policy’s epidemic coverage might be too limited to respond to the current crisis, but it is probably worth an email to your broker or carrier to discuss the costs and benefits of filing a claim.